AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 {sample}BCT\_Tag\_Cloud\_Chart\_02{sample}

-The "category" field is optional: it causes elements to be colored according to the categories they belong to.
+The `category` field is optional: it causes elements to be colored according to the categories they belong to.
 This field also affects the legend and can be used with the ordinal [color scale](#color_scale).
 Here is a sample showing how to add categories and how the chart looks after that:

 ```
 // create data